Thank you to everyone who attended this event! The recording is now available on our YouTube channel here.

-On Friday, September 25, from 12-1:30 PM, Dr. Sarah Elton will present her doctoral dissertation research in CQ’s first online seminar.
-There will be a 1-hour presentation and moderated discussion, followed by a 30-minute informal chat with the presenter.
+On Friday, September 25, from 12-1:30 PM, Dr. Sarah Elton presented her doctoral dissertation research in CQ’s first online seminar.
+There was a 1-hour presentation and moderated discussion, followed by a 30-minute informal chat with the presenter.
 Dr. Elton is the winner of the 2019-2020 Joan Eakin Award for Methodological Excellence.
 Read the Awards Announcement here.
-This session will be recorded.

 Title: Growing Methods: Exploring how to work with plants as research participants in critical qualitative research